roryl/handlebars.lucee/README.md

 Because these helpers are executed with Rhino 1.7, they will not have the full capabilities of a modern Javascript browser (and particularly, no jquery support).
 Its recommended to keep the helpers simple, using vanilla JS.

-The helpers are cached, to flush the cache, call `Handlebars.cacheClear()`
+The helpers are cached along with the Handlebars.java library, to flush the cache, call `Handlebars.cacheClear()`

 ###Advanced Usage
 Handlebars.lucee is a simple wrapper around the Handlebars.java class.
-You can get access to the instantiated handlebars.java class via the `Handlebars.getJava()` method and perform any actions possible.
+Get access to the instantiated handlebars.java class via the `Handlebars.getJava()` method and perform any actions possible.
+See the [Handlebars.java documentation](https://github.com/jknack/handlebars.java) for examples of advanced usage

 ##Requirements
 * Built for and tested with Lucee 4.5+
-* Requires the presence of rhino-1.7R4.jar on the *Servlet Container class path*.
+* Requires the presence of rhino-1.7R4.jar on the *Servlet Container class path* (NOT the Lucee Web Context or Server Conext lib folders, it will not work from there).
 Because of the way the underlying Handlebars.java class instantiates Rhino, Lucee cannot dynamically load this jar, and it cannot be in the Railo Server or Web Contexts.

 ##Automatic Installation
-The first time you instantiate the Handlebars.cfc, it will try to install the Rhino jar files and will throw an error prompting you to restart your Lucee instance to continue.
+The first time Handlebars.cfc is instantiated, it will try to install the Rhino jar files and will throw an error prompting to restart the Lucee instance to continue.
 This only needs to be done once.

 ###Supported Servlet Containers
 The automatic installation has only been tested with the following Lucee installations
 * via CommandBox on Windows
 * via Lucee Tomcat Linux distribution

-If you cannot get the automatic installation to work or you do not have one of the above installations, try the manual method below
+If automatic installation is failing or Lucee is not deployed on one of the above installations, try the [manual installation[(#manual-installation) described later in the readme.

 ###Example for calling the automatic installation
 ```coldfusion